The Form Response API allows you to retrieve an individual form response programmatically in JSON format or as a PDF document.

 if __name__ == '__main__':

-The code above imports Oauth authentication tokens form a config file, a Python module called config.py:
+The code above imports your account credentials from a config file, a Python module called config.py:

-# You'll find your Account ID on: https://formsmarts.com/account/view
+# You'll find your Account ID at: https://formsmarts.com/account/view

 FORMSMARTS_ACCOUNT_ID = 'FSA-999999'

-# You'll find your API Key on: https://formsmarts.com/account/view#security-settings
+# You'll find your API Key at: https://formsmarts.com/account/view#security-settings

 FORMSMARTS_API_KEY = 'TqE35BBzxfmxC74YQ4jQCPFx1oKvFhECOfWrbTh8fVMG6viZWiTfvh4dOZSSK71v'